 Among all 52 enrolled patients, 42 remained on treatment as of the data cutoff date.
 Four patients discontinued treatment with avapritinib due to AEs (three treatment-related and one unrelated).
 Three patients discontinued treatment with avapritinib due to clinical progression as determined by the investigator.
 No patients had documented disease progression by IWG-MRT-ECNM criteria.
 An additional three patients discontinued treatment, including two patients due to an investigator's decision and one patient who withdrew consent.

 Clinical Activity Data:

 IWG-MRT-ECNM Response Assessment

-As of the data cutoff date, 23 patients were evaluable for response by the IWG-MRT-ECNM criteria, a rigorous method of assessing clinical response in patients with advanced SM with regulatory precedent in the U.S. and Europe.
-Responses were centrally reviewed by a committee of systemic mastocytosis experts.
+As of the data cutoff date, 23 patients were evaluable for response by the IWG-MRT-ECNM criteria, a rigorous method of assessing clinical response in patients with advanced SM with regulatory precedent in the U.S. and

 Across all 23 evaluable patients, the data showed an ORR of 83 percent.
 Four patients (17 percent) had a confirmed complete response with a full or partial recovery of peripheral blood counts.
 Twelve patients (52 percent) had a partial response (7 confirmed, 5 pending confirmation) and three patients (13 percent) had clinical improvement (2 confirmed, 1 pending confirmation).
 The duration of response was up to 22 months, with 79 percent of responders on treatment as of the data cutoff date.
 All responses observed in the dose escalation portion of the trial have been confirmed, and all responses in the dose expansion portion of the trial are pending confirmation.